jekyll-theme-blank/jekyll-theme-blank/README.md

 * [page-listing.html](_includes/page-listing.html)
 * [post-listing.html](_includes/post-listing.html)

-You can place a post listing on any page by writing `{%- include post-listing.html -%}`, and so on.
+You can place a post listing on any page by writing `{%- include post-listing.html -%}`, and so forth.

 </details>